-- the Custodian, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme; - Booster Custodial Administration Services Limited, which is a related company of ours, has been engaged by the Custodian and the Supervisor to provide custodial administration services to it in respect of the investments and other property of the Scheme; - Public Trust as the Supervisor of the Income Securities Portfolio has provided the Supervisor of the Booster KiwiSaver Scheme Geared Growth Fund a loan facility of up to \$10,000,000 from the Income Securities Portfolio for use by the Booster KiwiSaver Scheme Geared Growth Fund. - Public Trust as the Supervisor of the Wholesale Fixed Interest Portfolio, a wholesale portfolio offered by the Scheme, has provided the Supervisor of the Booster KiwiSaver Scheme Geared Growth Fund a loan facility of up to \$9,500,000 from the Wholesale NZ Fixed Interest Portfolio for use by the Booster KiwiSaver Scheme Geared Growth Fund. - In relation to the lending provided to the Geared Growth Fund by the Income Securities Portfolio and the Wholesale NZ Fixed Interest Portfolio, the Supervisor has entered into a Pari Passu Deed agreeing to give the Income Securities Portfolio and the Wholesale NZ Fixed Interest Portfolio equal ranking of their respective security interests in the Geared Growth Fund.
+- the Custodian, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme; - Booster Custodial Administration Services Limited, which is a related company of ours, has been engaged by the Custodian and the Supervisor to provide custodial administration services to it in respect of the investments and other property of the Scheme; - Public Trust as the Supervisor of the Income Securities Portfolio has provided the Supervisor of the Booster KiwiSaver Scheme Geared Growth Fund a loan facility of up to \$10,000,000 from the Income Securities Portfolio for use by the Booster KiwiSaver Scheme Geared Growth Fund. - Public Trust as the Supervisor of the Wholesale NZ Fixed Interest Portfolio, a wholesale portfolio offered by the Scheme, has provided the Supervisor of the Booster KiwiSaver Scheme Geared Growth Fund a loan facility of up to \$25,000,000 from the Wholesale NZ Fixed Interest Portfolio for use by the Booster KiwiSaver Scheme Geared Growth Fund. - Public Trust as the Supervisor of the Wholesale Corporate Bond Portfolio, a wholesale portfolio offered by the Scheme, has provided the Supervisor of the Booster KiwiSaver Scheme Geared Growth Fund a loan facility of up to \$10,000,000 from the Wholesale Corporate Bond Portfolio for use by the Booster KiwiSaver Scheme Geared Growth Fund. - o In relation to the lending provided to the Geared Growth Fund by the Income Securities Portfolio, the Wholesale NZ Fixed Interest Portfolio and the Wholesale Corporate Bond Portfolio,, the Supervisor has entered into a Pari Passu Deed agreeing to give the Income Securities Portfolio, the Wholesale NZ Fixed Interest Portfolio and the Wholesale Corporate Bond Portfolio equal ranking of their respective security interests in the Geared Growth Fund.